European Handball Federation: EHF Champions League

 The EHF Champions League was launched in the 1993–94 season for both men's and women's teams.
 The competition has developed considerably over the years, with the introduction of a distinctive blue lagoon and black floor in the 2007–08 season, the creation of an 'EHF Champions League' ball as well as changes to the format of the competition, which saw the introduction of a new 'Last 16' and the VELUX EHF FINAL4 in the 2009–10 season.
 From the start of the 2011–12 season, the VELUX Group added their name to the men's competition as title sponsor, and the competition became the VELUX EHF Champions League.
 The 20th jubilee season (2012–13) saw the launch of a brand new corporate identity and logo.

 The women's competition also introduced the final tournament for the first time in the 2013–14 season and added the quarter-final stage in the following edition.

+A new playing system was introduced for the EHF Champions League, for both the men's and the women's competition, with the beginning of the 2020/21 season.
+In both events, 16 teams are registered, divided into two groups of eight in the group phase.
+The first six teams of each group qualify for the knockout rounds, the last four eventually qualify for the EHF FINAL4 events which are played in Cologne (men) and Budapest (women).

+For the men's competition, a new title sponsor was presented with the beginning of the 2022/23 season.
+The EHF Champions League was subsequently renamed to Machineseeker EHF Champions League.